-Eligible lands include those owned by any private individual, group association, corporation, Indian tribe or other private legal entity.
-Further, it includes rural lands with existing tree cover, or suitable for growing trees.
+Eligible lands include those owned by any private individual, group association, corporation, Indian tribe, or other private legal entity.
+Further, it includes rural lands suitable for growing trees or with existing tree cover.
 Participation by landowners is voluntary.

 Landowner Forest Stewardship Plan

 The backbone of the Forest Stewardship Program is the development of a comprehensive forest stewardship plan for the forest landowner.
 This plan will assess the limitations and potentials of the forest ownership and recommend actions for the landowners to accomplish their objectives without jeopardizing private property rights.